1jeanpaul1/stock-notify/README.md

-# Templates Microservices
+# Stock Notify Microservices

 **Note:**
     * You will only need docker installed on your computer to run this app
-    * This template does not have Database support.
-Choose the ORM that makes the most sense for your project.

 ## Git Steps
 1. Fork Branch
-2. Open terminal and clone **forked branch**: `git clone https://github.com/<YOUR USERNAME>/templates.git`
+2. Open terminal and clone **forked branch**: `git clone https://github.com/<YOUR USERNAME>/stock-notify.git`
 3. Go inside templates directory: `cd templates`
-3. Add upstream repo: `git remote add upstream https://github.com/fcgl/templates.git`
+3. Add upstream repo: `git remote add upstream https://github.com/fcgl/stock-notify.git`
 4. Confirm that you have an origin and upstream repos: `git remote -v`

 ## Build & Run App